Show All Answers

-Pfizer’s vaccine was approved for ages 16 and older.
-Moderna’s vaccine has been approved for those 18 and older.
+Pfizer’s vaccine was authorized for ages 16 and older.
+Moderna’s vaccine has been authorized for those 18 and older.
 The vaccines are not recommended for individuals who have experienced a serious reaction, such as anaphylaxis, to a prior dose of a COVID-19 vaccine or to any of its components.
-For information on vaccine components, refer to the manufacturers’ package inserts from Pfizer and Moderna.
+For information on vaccine components, refer to the manufacturers’ package inserts from Johnson & Johnson (Janssen), Pfizer and Moderna.

 The ingredients used in the mRNA vaccines developed by Pfizer and Moderna are simple.
 They contain mRNA, as well as lipids to ensure safe delivery of the mRNA that will initiate an immune response.
 Although FDA approved adjuvants (aluminum salts) and preservatives (ethylmercury) have a history of safe use in vaccines, they were not used by Pfizer and Moderna in this vaccine technology.
 The vaccines do not include fetal tissue.